- Megan Harrington

 - Research Interests

-- International Development, Gender and Development, Agriculture, Livelihood, Work, Labour, Migration, Land, Agribusiness, Political Economy of Agroindustrial Development in Africa, Political Economy of International Development in Africa, Feminisms in Development and Economics, Economic Anthropology, Ethnography, Sugar Industry, Malawi
+- International Development, Gender and Development, Agriculture and Development, Agriculture, Livelihood, Labour, Land, Agribusiness, Global Value Chains, Global Production Networks, Rural Economy, Rural Development, Corporate Agriculture, Smallholder Agriculture, Political Economy of Agriculture, Political Economy of International Development, Feminisms in Development and Economics, Intersectionality, Ethnography, Anthropology, African Studies, Africa, Malawi, Sugar, Feminist Research

 The Sweet Life: an Ethnography of Sugar and Development in Malawi